 Dr Urbain Vaes

-MRes Mathematical Sciences, Imperial College London, UK; MSc Mechanical Engineering, Université catholique de Louvain, Belgium.
+PhD Chemical Engineering, Imperial College London, UK (advisor: Serafim Kalliadasis with Prof. G. A. Pavliotis, Dept of Mathematics); MRes Mathematical Sciences, Imperial College London, UK; MSc Mechanical Engineering, Université catholique de Louvain, Belgium.

-I am a PhD student under the joint supervision of Prof. Grigorios Pavliotis and Prof. Serafim Kalliadasis.
+I was a PhD student under the joint supervision of Prof. Grigorios Pavliotis and Prof. Serafim Kalliadasis.
 Before my PhD, I obtained an MRes in Mathematical Sciences from Imperial College London and an MSc in Mechanical Engineering from the Université catholique de Louvain.

 During my MSc thesis, under the supervision of Jean-François Remacle, I focused on the development of a discontinuous Galerkin method for the Kirchhoff-Love equation, widely used to study the deformation of thin plates subjected to external forces and moments.
 In the first part of the project, the method was implemented and pre-existing theoretical findings were confirmed by means of numerical experiments.
 In the second part, an analysis was carried out to determine the dispersion and dissipation errors introduced by the numerical scheme, and the method was extended to study buckling phenomena.